 Micro Grants Program

-The Community Foundation of Jackson Hole awards micro grants to provide funding for projects for $3,000 or less that address urgent and relatively small unexpected needs.
+The Community Foundation of Jackson Hole awards micro grants to fund projects for $3,000 or less.

 To be eligible for funding, an organization must be a 501(c)(3), governmental entity, or other IRS recognized charitable organization serving Teton County, Wyoming.
 Grant funds must be used in Teton County, Wyoming.

 Applicants may request up to $3,000 every twelve months.
-Larger requests must be submitted under the Community Foundation’s Competitive Grants program.
+Larger requests must be submitted within the Community Foundation’s Competitive Grants program.
 In exceptional situations, the Committee may consider time-sensitive grants for more than $3,000.

-Funding requests for recurring expenses, travel expenses, general operating expenses, routine maintenance, or programs that have been previously funded by the Community Foundation are discouraged.
+Projects that request funding for recurring expenses, travel expenses, general operating expenses, routine maintenance, or grants that have been previously funded by the Community Foundation or requested more than once within a twelve-month period are discouraged.

 The Community Foundation of Jackson Hole does not provide support for the following: religious activities, debt retirement, political activities, or organizations working primarily to influence legislation.
 Grant applications that have been previously submitted to the Competitive Grants Program are not eligible for funding.
 The Community Foundation does not fund projects retroactively.